osbuild/guides/osbuild-composer/src/developer-guide/workflow.md

 A pull request should be one or more commits which form a coherent unit, it can be rebased/rewritten/force-pushed until it's fit for merging.

+How the PR developed, and the iterations it went through, should not be visible in the git history.
+The end result counts: a certain amount of commits, each one forming a logical unit of changes.
+Avoid 'fix-up' commits which tweak previous commits in the PR.

-Pull requests are usually opened against the main branch.
-They should be opened from a developer's own fork to avoid a lot of random branches on the origin.
+Pull requests should be opened from a developer's own fork to avoid random branches on the origin.

 Each pull request should be reviewed, and the CI should pass.

-A pull request can be marked as draft, if it shouldn't be reviewed yet.
-But once it's ready, do not hesitate to add reviewers.
-If you're unsure who to add as a reviewer, ask in the irc channel (#osbuild on Libera Chat).

 Once a pull request is ready to be merged, it should be merged via the `Rebase and merge` or `Squash and merge` option.
 This avoids merge commits on the main branch.